fmorriso/angular-wikipedia-search/README.md

 # Angular-Wikipedia-Search

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1 and Angular 4.1.0.

 ## References
 The original article can be found at: